 After giving an opening speech, delegates split into various committees to debate with delegates from other UN countries and form resolutions.
-The students were a credit to the school and gained a lot from the experience, including Patrick McNeely who won an award from Outstanding Contribution to his committee.
-He had this to say.
+The students were a credit to the school and gained a lot from the experience,

 Sitting on a Model UN is an unforgettable experience where you get given the time to engage in international politics and to view it from another countries perspective as a delegate.
 It also allows for learning new skills such as diplomacy, public speaking and application of research for into an argument.
 Overall, a very enjoyable experience and I would recommend the opportunity to any of those interested in taking part.
 Patrick McNeely